 Applications will only be accepted from companies with a UK registered office.

-Selective licence applications must be made online through the property licensing website.
 For guidance on the application process and how to apply for a licence, view the property licensing application process (PDF).

 We aim to process your application within 60 working days.
 If there is any information missing or more details are needed, we will contact you.
 It's important the email address and contact numbers you provide in your application are correct and up to date.

 The fee for a selective licence is £600.